Promoting Physical Health

 - Response-Inhibition Training for Obesity Treatment - A pilot study

-Personality research at ORI has had a major influence on the development of a unifying framework for the many different ways of describing personality characteristics, and it is one of the oldest research topics at ORI.
-In a unique investigation, the research team is linking personality assessments from elementary school children 45 years ago to medical and psychological examinations of these same individuals, now middle-aged adults.
-The findings demonstrate a link between childhood personality traits and health behaviors that affect adult health outcomes.
+Personality research at ORI has had a major influence on the development of a unifying framework for the many different ways of describing personality characteristics, and it is one of the earliest research areas at ORI.
+In a unique investigation, the research team is linking personality assessments from elementary school children 50 years ago to medical and psychological examinations of these same individuals, now middle-aged adults.
+Of particular interest is the association between personality and cognitive resilience, and age-graded cognitive declines that develop into mild impairment and Alzheimer’s disease.